-Table 1: Return codes CodeName Interpretation 0 ExitCode.ok Everything worked as expected.
+Table 1: Return codes

+Cod Name Interpretation 0 ExitCode.ok Everything worked as expected.
 1 ExitCode.bad_args Invalid arguments, exited with an error.
 2 ExitCode.input_file The input file does not seem to be a valid PDF.
-3 ExitCode.
-An external program required by OCRmyPDF is missing. missing_dependency 4 ExitCode.
-An output file was created, but it does not seem to be a valid PDF. invalid_output_pdf The file will be available.
-5 ExitCode.
-The user running OCRmyPDF does not have sufficient permissions file_access_error to read the input file and write the output file.
+3 ExitCode.missing_dependency An external program required by OCRmyPDF is missing.
+4 ExitCode.invalid_output_pdf An output file was created, but it does not seem to be a valid PDF.
+The file will be available.
+5 ExitCode.file_access_error The user running OCRmyPDF does not have sufficient permissions to read the input file and write the output file.
 6 ExitCode.already_done_ocr The file already appears to contain text so it may not need OCR.
 See output message.
-7 ExitCode.
-An error occurred in an external program (child process) and child_process_error OCRmyPDF cannot continue.
+7 ExitCode.child_process_error An error occurred in an external program (child process) and OCRmyPDF cannot continue.
 8 ExitCode.encrypted_pdf The input PDF is encrypted.
 OCRmyPDF does not read encrypted PDFs.
 Use another program such as qpdf to remove encryption.
-9 ExitCode.invalid_config A custom configuration file was forwarded to Tesseract using tesseract-config, and Tesseract rejected this file.
-10 ExitCode.
-A valid PDF was created, PDF/A conversion failed.
-The file will be pdfa_conversion_failed available.
+9 ExitCode.invalid_config A custom configuration file was forwarded to Tesseract usingtesseract-config, and Tesseract rejected this file.
+10 ExitCode. pdfa_conversion_failed A valid PDF was created, PDF/A conversion failed.
+The file will be available.
 15 ExitCode.other_error Some other error occurred.
 130 ExitCode.ctrl_c The program was interrupted by pressing Ctrl+C.

-9.6 Changing temporary storage location
+9.7 Changing temporary storage location